sultanf110/stepper_motor/README.md

 ```
 should be updated with the correct **WiringPi pin numbers** (and not the GPIO or the Pin numbers) that correspond to your motor connections.

-You can refer to https://pinout.xyz or simply look it up to find the right mappings.
+You can refer to https://pinout.xyz or simply look it up to find the right mappings and conversions.

 ## Compilation:
 The file takes the following as inputs: